BookingEasy/booking-easy-wp/readme.txt

 == Upgrade Notice ==
 = 1.2.6 =
-* Improved : Dutch translations.
+* IMPROVED : Dutch translations.
 * FIXED : Improved message if event can't be paid.
+* FIXED : Important bug in case of PayPal payment since last PayPal API update.
 * ADDED : date / time format is now sync with WordPress settings.
 You can change the way sagenda display date and time by changing the settings of your WP website under : "Settings / General / Date Format + Time Format".
+* TESTED : Compatibility with WP 4.7.5 and 4.7.4

 == Changelog ==

 = 1.2.5 =
-* Improved : Polish and Dutch translations.
+* IMPROVED : Polish and Dutch translations.
 * ADDED : warning message if hosting is running an older version that PHP 5.4.

 = 1.2.4 =